Outer-Wilds-New-Horizons/new-horizons/README.md

 Planets are created using a JSON file format structure, and placed in the `planets` folder (or in any sub-directory of it).

+Check the ship's log for how to use your warp drive to travel between star systems!

 <!-- TOC -->

 - [Roadmap](#roadmap)